React Libraries in 2020

 The second approach is to use a linter such as ESLint.
 Whereas a style guide gives you only a recommendation, a linter enforces this recommendation in your application.
 For instance, you can make it a requirement to follow the popular Airbnb styleguide and your IDE/editor will point you to every mistake.

 The third and most popular approach is using Prettier.
 It is an opinionated code formatter.
-You can that it formats your code every time you save a file.
+You can integrate it in your editor or IDE that it formats your code every time you save a file.
 Perhaps it doesn't match always your taste, but at least you never need to worry again about code formatting in your own or a team code base.
-Prettier doesn't replace ESLint though, but it with it.
+Prettier doesn't replace ESLint though, but it integrates nicely with it.

 Recommendations: